 The name of the database server itself.
-Example: sql.mydomain.com port dbtype user
+Example: sql.mydomain.com port dbtype set dbtype to 'mysql' for MySQL usage, 'Pg' for Postgres.

 The port that is used when connecting to the database server.
 You usually only needs this for Postgres.